Nanjing: Climate and environment

+Despite being called one of the "Three Furnaces", Nanjing has a cold climate for its latitude.
+Nanjing's winter temperatures are similar to, or lower than, those of London, and Nanjing's January is 2 °C colder to London's January, despite the fact that Nanjing is on 32°N and London is on 51°N. Comparing to the East coast of USA which has the same humid subtropical climate, Nanjing's winter is 6 °C colder than the winter of Savannah, Georgia.
+The average temperatures of Nanjing are also 3 °C lower than those of Savannah (notice that Savannah is in the same 32°N latitude as Nanjing).

+The average temperature in January is 3.1 C, and the extreme daily minimum temperature is -14.0 C, which occurred on January 6, 1955.
+The southeast wind prevails in summer, with an average temperature of 28.4 C in July and an extreme daily maximum temperature of 43.0 C, which occurred on July 13, 1934.
+The number of precipitation days greater than 0.1 mm was 113 days, and the extreme maximum annual precipitation days were 160 days in 1957.
+The average annual precipitation is 1144 mm.

 Typhoons are uncommon but possible in the late stages of summer and early part of autumn.
 The annual mean temperature is around 16.4 °C, with the monthly 24-hour average temperature ranging from 3.1 °C in January to 28.4 °C in July.
-Extremes since 1951 have ranged from −14.0 °C on 6 January 1955 to 40.7 °C on 22 August 1959.
-On average precipitation falls 115 days out of the year, and the average annual rainfall is 1144 mm.
-With monthly percent possible sunshine ranging from 37 percent in March to 52 percent in August, the city receives 1,926 hours of bright sunshine annually.
+Extremes since 1951 have ranged from −14.0 °C on January 6, 1955, to 40.7 °C on August 22, 1959.
+On average precipitation falls 113 days out of the year, and the average annual rainfall is 1144 mm.
+With monthly percent possible sunshine ranging from 37 percent in June to 48 percent in August and October, the city receives 1,932 hours of bright sunshine annually.

 Nanjing is endowed with rich natural resources, which include more than 40 kinds of minerals.
 Among them, iron and sulfur reserves make up 40 percent of those of Jiangsu province.
-Its reserves of strontium rank first in East Asia and the South East Asia region.
+Its reserves of strontium rank first in East Asia and the Southeast Asia region.
 Nanjing also possesses abundant water resources, both from the Yangtze River and groundwater.
 In addition, it has several natural hot springs such as Tangshan Hot Spring in Jiangning and Tangquan Hot Spring in Pukou.